Mandar123454/Physics-Wallah-Student-Experience-Survey-Insights/README.md

-## Data & privacy
+## Data Usage & Privacy
+- Educational-use only: Do not copy, publish, or redistribute any survey data without explicit written permission.
+See `DATA_LICENSE.md`.
-- The code removes likely PII fields (e.g., name, email, phone) during processing.
+- The code removes likely PII fields (e.g., name, email, phone) during processing, but you must still treat all data as sensitive.
-- The sample cleaned CSV (`data/cleaned_responses.csv`) is illustrative; replace with your fully cleaned export if needed.
+- Keep any local raw/cleaned data files private.
+Avoid committing them—see `CONTRIBUTING.md` and `.gitignore`.
+- If you believe any sensitive content was inadvertently published, please open a takedown request.

-## Contributing & license
+## Contributing & License
 - Contributions welcome—see `CONTRIBUTING.md`.
-- Licensed under the MIT License—see `LICENSE`.
+- Code: MIT License (see `LICENSE`).
+- Data: CC BY-NC-ND 4.0 (Non-Commercial, No Derivatives).
+See `DATA_LICENSE.md` and `DATA_POLICY.md`.

 ## Code of Conduct
 Please follow our community expectations in `CODE_OF_CONDUCT.md`.
 Be respectful, constructive, and protect participant privacy.
 Violations may result in issue/PR moderation.
 - No personally identifiable information is shared in this repository.

-## License
-No license explicitly set.
-If you’d like broad reuse, consider adding `MIT` or `CC BY 4.0`.
-I can add this on request.

 ## Acknowledgements
 Thanks to all student respondents who contributed their time and feedback.